Ken Lee, Chief Executive Officer

 Kendall T. Kosai, Deputy Director

 Kendall T Kosai is the Deputy Director at OCA – Asian Pacific American Advocates, a national membership-driven civil rights organization dedicated to advancing the social, political, and economic well-being of Asian Pacific Americans (APAs), touching hundreds of thousands of APAs around the country each year.
-In his capacity, Kendall manages an organizational budget of $1.7 million in corporate grants and individual contributions, and OCA's national network of chapters.
-He also oversees the organization’s national programming, finances, executive board, the annual National Convention, and the Corporate Achievement Awards.
+In his capacity, Kendall manages an organizational budget of $1.7 million in corporate grants, foundations, and individual contributions, and OCA's national network of chapters.
+He also oversees the organization’s national programming, advocacy, finances, executive board, the annual National Convention, and the Corporate Achievement Awards.
 Since coming to OCA, Kendall has overseen many major organizational changes including hiring, organizational structure, strategic priorities, and diversification of funding.

 Kendall previously worked as a senior staff reporter for the North American Post, the largest and oldest Japanese American community newspaper in Seattle, covering issues including immigration, civil rights, local elections, race, and state budget cuts.
 Kendall was an OCA Summer Intern placed at the Honda Motor Company Government Affairs office.
 Prior to becoming the Deputy Director for OCA, Kendall was also the inaugural OCA Civil Rights Fellow where he worked on public policy issues that affect the AAPI community including immigration, education, military justice, and voting rights.

 Kendall is a proud 4th Generation Japanese American from the Pacific Northwest.
 He is a graduate from the University of Washington with a BA in Political Science with a Minor in Japanese language.
-He is a fourth generation Japanese American and serves as Ekoji Buddhist Temple’s Youth Advisor and Board of Directors.

 Kendall can be reached at (202) 223-5500 ext.
 121 or KKosai@ocanational.org